eficode-academy/helm-katas/helm-chart-whitespace-pipelines-functions.md

 So instead let's make the entire `resources` map parameterized, but only for the values that are provided by the user.

-- Add cpu resource values to our `values.yaml`:
+- Add CPU resource values to our `values.yaml`:

 ```yaml
 sentences: